leancodepl/leancode_cubit_utils/README.md

   PaginatedResponse<void, KratosIdentityDTO> onPageResult(
     PaginatedResult<KratosIdentityDTO> page,
   ) {
-    // Calculate if there is a next page final args = state.args;
+    // Use cubit method to calculate if there is a next page final args = state.args;
-    final hasNextPage =
+    final hasNextPage = calculateHasNextPage(
-        (args.pageNumber - args.firstPageIndex + 1) * args.pageSize <
-            page.totalCount;
+      pageNumber: args.pageNumber,
+      totalCount: page.totalCount,
+      );

     // Return the response with the next page appended return PaginatedResponse.append(